arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 .. code-block:: python

-    # Add a label for a region that includes the whole cell
+    # Add a label for a region that includes the whole morphology
     labels['all'] = '(all)'

-    # Add a label for the parts of the cell with radius greater than 1.5 μm.
+    # Add a label for the parts of the morphology with radius greater than 1.5 μm.
     labels['gt_1.5'] = '(radius-gt (region "all") 1.5)'

 This will generate the following regions when applied to the previously defined morphology: